- When a septic system must be inspected

 - If you have a complaint about the results of your inspection

-- Within two years of selling the property.
+- Within two years prior to the sale of the property.
 If weather conditions prevent inspection at the time of a sale, the inspection must be done within six months after the sale.

 - When there is a proposed change in use or expansion of the facility which requires a building or occupancy permit.
 This does not mean an inspection is required every time a building permit is needed - only when the use of the facility is changed (e.g., from residential to commercial) or when a facility is expanded (e.g., when a bedroom is added, the square footage of an office building is expanded, or seats are added to a restaurant).